devskale/offpunk/README.md

 `offpunk --sync --cache-validity 43200`

 will refresh your bookmarks if those are at least 12h old.
-If cache-validity is not set or set to 0, any cache is considered good and only content never cached before will be fetched.
+If cache-validity is not set or set to 0, any cache is considered good and only content never cached before will be fetched. `--assume-yes` will automatically accept SSL certificates with errors instead of refusing them.

 Offpunk can also be configured as a browser by other tool.
 If you want to use offpunk directly with a given URL, simply type: